givensuman/reactutilities/src/css/README.md

 ## Acknowledgments

 This package is based on the serializeStyles function from the Emotion library.
 Emotion is a powerful CSS-in-JS library with many advanced features and integrations.
 If you need more advanced styling capabilities, you should check out Emotion.

-## License

-This package is licensed under the MIT License.
-See the LICENSE file for more information.